Let’s move on to part 3 of my series on building up relationships automatically with your future clients.

 Imagine you just got an email from a friend.
 What are some of the traits you can expect this email to have?

 Now compare that to the GroupOn promotion you got the other day, or a Spring sale email from your favorite online store.

 Totally different, right?
 The email from a friend is a letter from a human to another human.
 The promotion email is auto-generated, loaded with images, and — in general — visually scattered, like the coupon inserts you might find in the Sunday paper.

 The more we humanize our autoresponder emails, the more likely we are to have our audience engage with us.
-After all, most professionals live in their inbox.
+After all, most professionals live in their inboxes.
 It’s where work happens.
 And it’s immediately obvious which emails are low priority, auto-generated machine emails.

 The top 6 ways to write autoresponder emails that actually get read…

 - Your subject needs to be awesome enough to get someone to open up your email.
 Ideally, it should reflect what takeaway the reader will get.
 Here’s an example: “A few tips on how great design can make your business more money”

 - Ditch the template.
 Don’t opt for just plaintext, but find a barebones HTML template that will allow you to bold, italicize, and underline your copy.